 While the gods were sleeping: a journey Through Love and Rebellion in Nepal tells a compelling story of a woman transformed in intimate and unexpected ways.
 Set against the backdrop of increasing political turmoil in Nepal, Enslin’s story takes us deep into the lives of local women as they claim their rightful place in society—and make their voices heard.

 Far Tortuga: A NovelVintage #ad - An adventure story and a deeply considered meditation upon the sea itself.
 Beautiful and original.
 A resonant and symbolical story of nine doomed men who dream of an earthly paradise as the world winds down around them.
 Newsweek.

 At Play in the Fields of the LordVintage #ad - A novel of conradian richness, at Play in the Fields of the Lord explores both the varieties of spiritual experience and the politics of cultural genocide.
 Martin quarrier has come to convert the elusive Niaruna Indians to his brand of Christianity.
 Lewis moon, a stateless mercenary who is himself part Indian, has come to kill them on the behalf of the local comandante.

-Out of this struggle peter matthiessen creates an electrifying moral thriller—adapted into a movie starring John Lithgow, Kathy Bates, and Tom Waits.
+At Play in the Fields of the Lord #ad - Out of this struggle peter matthiessen creates an electrifying moral thriller—adapted into a movie starring John Lithgow, Kathy Bates, and Tom Waits.
 In a malarial outpost in the south American rain forest, two misplaced gringos converge and clash in this novel from the National Book Award-winning author.